fanoframework/fanoframework.github.io/deployment/docker/index.md

 We name this Dockerfile as `httpd_dockerfile`.

 ### Create virtual host configuration
-We create new file `vhost.example` with content aim to setup FastCGI reverse proxy. `fcgi://fano:7704` line tells Apache to forward FastCGI data to our application container identified as `fano` (This is service we defined in `docker-compose.yaml` below).
+We create new file `vhost.example` to set FastCGI reverse proxy. `fcgi://fano:7704` line tells Apache to forward FastCGI data to our application container identified as `fano` (This is service we define in `docker-compose.yaml` below).

 ```
 <VirtualHost *:80>